IMP Courses/Independent Study

 - I470 Senior Writing Workshop

 Independent-study courses (sometimes called "tutorials") are one-on-one classes created by special arrangement between a student and a faculty member.
-IMP students pursue independent study in order to supplement their regular course work and complete the final project.
+IMP students pursue independent study in order to supplement their regular course work and to complete the final project.
 Typically more than three-fourths of the total credit hours for graduation are in regular classroom courses and 10 to 15 credit hours are in independent study.
 Independent-study courses can range from a private course on campus to off-campus experiences including fieldwork and internships.
 IMP students register for independent study under the course numbers I360, I450, and I460.
 Each of these courses requires the student and faculty member to complete a contract before enrollment.
 To determine which course number is appropriate in a given situation, consult the descriptions below or e-mail email@example.com.Back to top

 I450 is the course number for internships (except in cases when the internship serves as the final project; these should be registered as I460).
 The IMP encourages its students to avail themselves of opportunities for relevant work experience; the primary value of internships is for the experience they provide.
 Because many employers insist that students receive academic credit for internships, the IMP does offer such credit.
 However, the following restrictions apply: